jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (8) Before making a declaration under subsection (1) or varying or revoking a declaration under subsection (4), the Agency must consult any regional council or territorial authority that may be affected by the proposed declaration, variation, or revocation and, if the road concerned is within a project area for a specified development project, the Agency must also consult Kāinga Ora–Homes and Communities.
 (9) A declaration, variation, or revocation made under this section comes into force on a date to be specified in the relevant Gazette notice.
 (10) A road declared to be a State highway under section 11 of the National Roads Act 1953 or section 60 of the Government Roading Powers Act 1989 (formerly known as the Transit New Zealand Act 1989), and having that status under either Act immediately before the commencement of this section, is to be treated as having been declared to be a State highway under this section.

+### 103A Validation of declarations
+(1) This section applies to—
+  (a) a declaration under section 103 that a road is a State highway that was made on or after 1 August 2008 and before the commencement of the Regulatory Systems (Transport) Amendment Act 2026; and
+  (b) any action taken to enforce a declaration referred to in paragraph (a).
+(2) A declaration, and any action taken to enforce it, is valid and remains in force, despite the road not meeting the definition of road in section 5(1) when the declaration was made.
+(3) Subsection (2) applies only to the extent that— (a) the Agency was otherwise acting lawfully in making the declaration or taking action to enforce it; and (b) in the case of a declaration, the declaration has not expired or been revoked on the date on which this section comes into force; and
+  (c) in the case of action taken to enforce a declaration, the declaration had not expired or been revoked when the action was taken.

 ### 104 Government Superannuation Fund
 (1) Despite anything in this Act, a person who, immediately before becoming an employee of the Agency, was a contributor to the Government Superannuation Fund under Part 2 or 2A of the Government Superannuation Fund Act 1956 is, for the purposes of that Act, to be treated as if he or she were employed in the Government service so long as the person continues to be an employee of the Agency.